 respect for the rank as distinct from the man

-2. obedience to orders.
+obedience to orders.

-Respect for the rank means that the leader can expect compliance to rules and orders, but cannot expect personal respect from their followers – unless they personally deserve it.
+Respect for the rank means that the leader can expect compliance to rules and orders, but cannot expect personal respect from their followers – unless they, personally, deserve it.

 Obedience to orders means that when an order is given it is obeyed without question – for the sake of the mission, the safety of all involved and to maintain discipline.
 This is where the two versions of leadership diverge and where the military leader may begin to struggle in their new civilian role.
 I will offer, though, that good leaders – military or otherwise – don’t issue orders, except when necessary.
-They use all their leadership skills to influence others to follow their lead – and this is what you will need to do far more, or at least differently, as a civilian.
+Instead, they use their leadership skills to influence others to follow their lead – and this is what you will need to do far more, or at least differently, as a civilian.

 You will find as many well-motivated civilians as you will military personnel.
 However, they manifest differently and, in my experience, are generally more motivated by self than team.

-So what advice do I have?
-You have several great strengths that most of your civilian peers do not:
+You will have several great strengths that most of your civilian peers will not:

 you are used to dealing with things going wrong where the potential result is that someone will die

 you know that there is a time to stop discussing and start acting.

 In your new position in charge of a team of civilians, however big or small it might be, they are looking to you for leadership, guidance and advice.
-Many of them, though, will know far more about the nuances, intricacies and vagaries of the job you are doing than you do.
-At least to start with.
+Many of them, though, will know far more about the nuances, intricacies and vagaries of the job you are doing than you do … at least to start with.
 Be prepared for staff to have seen all your ideas before; you will need to defend them more robustly than you have as a military leader.
 You are the person responsible, but while you may have encouraged ideas and openly reviewed the plan as a military leader, in that environment once your decision was made the team would enact it without further discussion.
 As a civilian I feel that the decision and the responsibility that follows with authority is not fully understood.
 People wish to continue the dialogue, even though you will feel it is now time to act.
 You have been on operations and know that there is no time or room for discussion in certain situations.
-Finding the delicate balance so that you encourage your new team, but stop them from arguing or doing what they want regardless of what you have said, is not something I can help you with however.
+However, finding the delicate balance so that you encourage your new team, but stop them from arguing or doing what they want regardless of what you have said, is not something I can help you with.